-- 1. Enter the TIME/DATE: Set menu. - Set the current time and date using the navigation below.
+- 1. Enter the TIME/DATE: SET menu. - 2.
+Set the current time and date using the navigation below.

 Once set, the time and date clock will be kept while the removable rechargeable battery is attached.
-If it is removed the internal AA NiMH time-of-day battery maintains the date for up to 5 days.
+If it is removed the internal AA NiMH time code battery maintains the time-of-day and date for 8 days, or more.